 Drosophila has been widely used as a model system for studying how males and females make social decisions, mostly in the context of aggression and mating.
 Mating in Drosophila is a dynamic process which involves multiple decisions both on the male and the female side.
-Males need to decide when to initiate courtship and with which female partner, which actions to take during courtship (e.g., initiating song or switching between song types, attempting to copulate, fighting a competing male), when to terminate copulation and move to another target, and once copulation was achieved - when to terminate it.
-Females are considered mostly a ‘responder’ - yet - Drosophila females are making the ultimate choice: to mate (accept copulation attempt) or not to mate (reject an attempt).
-Moreover, though less explored, the females choice where to be with respect to other potential mates (at the extreme - fly away or be in the middle of a dense fly cohort) - very likely impacts her probability to be courted, and therefore her mating options and likelihood to mate.
+Males need to decide when to initiate courtship and with which female partner, which actions to take during courtship (e.g., initiating song or switching between song types, attempting to copulate, fighting a competing male), when to terminate copulation and move to another target, and once copulation was achieved, when to terminate it.
+Females are considered to mostly be ‘responders’, yet Drosophila females ultimately make the choice to mate (accept a copulation attempt) or not to mate (reject an attempt).
+Moreover, though less explored, the female’s choice of where to be relative to other potential mates (at the extreme - flying away or in the middle of a dense fly cohort) - very likely impacts her probability to be courted, and therefore her mating options and likelihood to mate.
 Mated females also remate, but are more ‘picky’ compared to adult virgins, reflecting a difference in the cost-benefit between first mating and remating [].

 Ethologically-oriented studies in various Drosophila species have revealed theories about the principles underlying social decisions such as mate choice in both sexes [xx].
-However, these studies typically do not reveal the neural mechanisms underlying such decisions.
-Lab experiments, and particularly neurobiology-oriented ones who take advantage of the genetic toolkit available in Drosophila, are often conducted in highly simplified settings.
+However, these studies have largely not explored the neural mechanisms underlying such decisions.
+Moreover, lab experiments, and particularly neurobiology-oriented experiments that take advantage of the genetic toolkit available in Drosophila, are often conducted in highly simplified settings.
 However, these settings are unlikely to reflect the conditions under which the underlying neural circuits evolved.
-Therefore, we have a major gap in revealing the neural bases of social behaviors in naturalistic conditions.
+There is thus a major gap in our knowledge of the neural bases of social behaviors in naturalistic conditions.
 Here we aim to close some of this gap.

 1.1 Social decisions in Drosophila